-For Indo-Pacific king mackerel, we are not able to use LB-SPR to assess current stock status due to the lack the length samples in recent years, yet the analysis has demonstrated an application of the method for estimating Spawning Potential Ratio, a well-established biological reference point, by utilizing life history parameters and historical length samples.
+The analysis also demonstrated an application of the LB-SPR method for estimating Spawning Potential Ratio, a well-established biological reference point, by utilizing life history parameters and length composition data.
 The LB-SPR has potential to provide a cost-effective tool for the assessment of IOTC neritic tuna stocks considering length data are one of the easiest and most affordable data to collect for many small-scale, data-poor fisheries (Hordyk et al. 2014a).
 In contract to the C-MSY method (and other catch only methods), which requires accurate and complete catch statistics, the LB-SPR only requires the length frequency data to be representative, which is more likely to achieve for many IOTC neritic tuna species.